RailsBridge-CapeTown/rails-bridge-capetown.github.com/sponsorship.md

 The main thing we need sponsorship for is **breakfast and lunch for our attendees**.
 This usually costs **around R2,000** for 30 people.
 Supporting RailsBridge shows that you value diversity and inclusion in tech.
 Read on for more about what we need and what's in it for you. :)

-If you'd like to sponsor a RailsBridge, [drop us an email](mailto:hello@railsbridgecapetown.org?subject=Sponsorship) or [find us on meetup](https://www.meetup.com/RailsBridge-Cape-Town/members/?op=leaders)!
+If you'd like to sponsor a RailsBridge, [contact us on meetup](https://www.meetup.com/RailsBridge-Cape-Town/members/?op=leaders)!

 ## What do we need?